xshopai/user-service/docs/PRD.md

 ### 1.1 Product Vision

-The User Service is a core microservice within the AIOutlet e-commerce platform, responsible for managing all user-related data, profiles, and account lifecycle operations.
+The User Service is a core microservice within the xShop.ai e-commerce platform, responsible for managing all user-related data, profiles, and account lifecycle operations.
 It serves as the central repository for user information and provides RESTful APIs for user registration, profile management, and administrative operations.

 ### 1.2 Business Objectives